dell/karavi-authorization/docs/ARCHITECTURE.md

 * The CSI Driver requires privileged login credentials (e.g. "root") in order to function.
 * The Storage Array does not natively support the concept of RBAC and/or multi-tenancy.

-This section of of the document will describe how Karavi Authorization provides a solution to these problems.
+This section of of the document describes how Karavi Authorization provides a solution to these problems.

 ### Bearer Tokens